sethchandler/DepositionSimulator/README.md

       * The chat window title will show the name of the witness you are deposing.
       * **Witness/Coach Toggle**: Keep this on "Witness" for normal questioning.
 Flip it to "Coach" *before* you send a message to ask for out-of-character help or hints.
       * Type your questions in the text box and click **"Send"** or press Enter.
+      * You can also click the microphone button and use speech-to-text.
+Click **"Send"** when you are satisfied or press Enter.
+      * The microphone will pulse red when active.
+Click the microphone button to revert to text-only input

 -----